Identifying Risk In BDCs - The Apollo Example

 Nobody is holding a gun to your head telling you that you have to buy high yield mortgage REITs, or high yield Master Limited Partnerships, or Business Development Companies.
 Right?

 You are one of the white sheep of your family.
 You worked hard, earned adequately and saved for retirement.
 And going by the old formulas - you saved enough.
 But you did not save enough to be pushed into a world where bond yields are this dang low.
-If you are going to do the right thing - and leave something behind to a younger spouse and a few grand kids with parents too stressed to be assured that they are adequately saving for college or even a reliable car when they turn 16 . . . then you need to pry some yield out of your retirement savings in the here and now - instead of spending that nest egg down.
+If you are going to do the right thing - and leave something behind to a younger spouse and a few grandkids with parents too stressed to be assured that they are adequately saving for college or even a reliable car when they turn 16... then you need to pry some yield out of your retirement savings in the here and now - instead of spending that nest egg down.

 Everybody seems to get their share of problems.
 It could be health care cost for you or a family member.
 You could be a part of the sandwich generation with older and younger relatives needing financial assistance.
 Or you could be concerned about outliving your own savings.
 Whatever the cause, you are being nudged towards buying income producing equities as bond substitutes in this low yield environment.

 The purpose of this series on Business Development Companies - or BDCs - is to help you avoid the nest egg eating snakes while capturing some much needed income.
-The first in the series was "How To Identify Risk In BDCs".
+The first in the series was "How To Identify Risk In BDCs."
 This article is on Apollo Investment Corporation (NASDAQ:AINV).
 It has had three dividend cuts since 2008.
 That negative history results in AINV having close to a 10% yield on a recently cut dividend.
 Is that dividend safe for now?
 Are you being compensated for the risks?
 How can one tell if it is still risky?
-I will take you through the last several earnings releases - show the 23 point check list of assess the quality of AINV's income - show the relative valuations for the sector - and present my assessment of AINV.
+I will take you through the last several earnings releases - show the 23 point checklist of assessing the quality of AINV's income - show the relative valuations for the sector - and present my assessment of AINV.

 AINV Reports Noisy Q1-17

-On 5/19/17 Apollo reported NII (Net Investment Income) that beat the consensus analyst projection and NII was higher than the dividend.
+On 5/19/17, Apollo reported NII (net investment income) that beat the consensus analyst projection and NII was higher than the dividend.
 But the projections were low - the dividend was recently cut - Q1-17 NII was well below the amount reported in Q1-16.
-Apollo's NAV (Net Asset Value per share) fell again.
-The last twelve month NAV change is -7.42% while the sector average is -0.41%.
+Apollo's NAV (net asset value per share) fell again.
+The last twelve-month NAV change is -7.42%, while the sector average is -0.41%.
 AINV has slightly high non-accruals - so markdowns were expected.
-Relatively risky Payment-In-Kind income is too high of a percentage of Total Investment Income - but that percentage decreased.
+Relatively risky payment-in-kind income is too high of a percentage of total investment income - but that percentage decreased.
 The percentage of the portfolio in structured products is too high - and the percentage increased.

-There should be good news in the falling PWAY (or Portfolio Weighted Average Yield).
-But that good change is not showing up in better portfolio company Debt/EBITDAs or interest coverage ratios.
+There should be good news in the falling PWAY (or portfolio weighted average yield).
+But that good change is not showing up in better portfolio company debt/EBITDAs or interest coverage ratios.
 AINV's debt is falling without producing much of a fall in interest expense.

 At the 5/18/17 closing price, AINV sold at a 9.42% yield compared to a 10.3% PWAY.
 The yield to PWAY spread is right at sector average.
-The Price/NAV of 95% is just under my sector average of 98%.
+The price/NAV of 95% is just under my sector average of 98%.

-Earnings Estimate from Yahoo Finance before the release:
+Earnings estimate from Yahoo Finance before the release:

 |Current Year (2017)